Disclaimer

 Almost immediately after the start of her religious life, the mystical phenomena that began in Catalina’s childhood escalated into terrifying experiences - outright spiritual warfare - that lasted until her final years.
 The devil apparently began harassing her not just spiritually, but also physically, through no fault of her own other than her desire to faithfully serve the Lord.
 Her companions, suspicious at first, were quickly convinced after witnessing many of the diabolic assaults during which the young nun was inexplicably thrown across rooms, or battered and left with frightful wounds by unseen forces.
 On a few occasions, she would simply vanish from their midst and later be found trapped under heavy furniture, or even in the monastery well, where she required rescuing.

 Sr. Catalina, on her part, maintained incredible tranquility despite the supernatural attacks and she constantly assured her sisters that they had nothing to fear from the Demon.
 On the other end of the spiritual spectrum, she was miraculously assisted by the likes of Sts.
-Cosmos and Damian - the brothers and physician-Saints - in treating wounds she received from dark spirits and consoled by heavenly visions; the holy maiden utilized her ordeal as a way of uniting herself to the Passion of Christ and quickly ascended the ladder of holiness.
+Cosmos and Damian - the brothers and physician-Saints - in treating wounds she received from dark spirits and consoled by heavenly visions; the holy maiden utilized her ordeal as a way of uniting herself to the Passion of Christ - in fact, she was also reported to bear on her limbs the wounds of the Stigmata - and quickly ascended the ladder of holiness.
 Towards the latter part of Sr. Catalina's life, the hellish assaults became less common and the nun's cell was instead frequented by more and more blessed Angels and Saints rather than demonic entities.
 She was often rapt in sublime ecstasies that sometimes lasted for days at a time, the awe of which brought much edification to her companion nuns.

 The body of St. Catalina Thomas